 Pascal Grenier for Cinetalk.net

-Film director Lavrente Indico Diaz (born 1958) just won the Golden Lion at the Venice Film Festival with his latest epic The Woman Who Left.
-The Filipino independent was probably contemporary cinema’s best-kept secret.
-Until now .
-His body of work includes more than 25 films ( with more than 15 features ).
+Film director Lavrente Indico Diaz (born 1958) won the Golden Lion at the Venice Film Festival with his latest epic The Woman Who Left.
+The Filipino independent film maker was probably contemporary cinema’s best-kept secret.
+Until now.
+His body of work includes more than 25 films (including more than 15 features).

-Since his debut in 1998, Lav Diaz productions were rarely shown outside the film-festival circuit.
+Since his debut in 1998, Lav Diaz’s productions were rarely shown outside the film-festival circuit.
 One reason is the length.
-Some run over 10 hours, many running over 300 minutes long !
-A multi-awarded versatile artist (he is also a poet and musician) Diaz’s distinctive style is highly contemplative, with a dash of documentary-style approach and sometimes a heavy dose of experimentation.
-His films are deeply-rooted into the Philippines history.
+Some run over 10 hours, many running over 300 minutes long!
+A multi-awarded versatile artist, (he is also a poet and musician) Diaz’s distinctive style is highly contemplative, with a dash of documentary-style approach and sometimes a heavy dose of experimentation.
+His films are deeply-rooted into the Philippines’ history.

-Lav Diaz may be on the verge of a well deserved recognition as one of the most singular director working today.
+Lav Diaz may be on the verge of well deserved recognition as one of the most singular directors working today.

 1 – The Criminal of Barrio Conception (Serafin Geronimo: Kriminal ng Barrio Concepcion-1998)

-Lav Diaz feature debut is loosely-based on Dostoevsky’s Crime and Punishment.
+Lav Diaz’s feature debut is loosely based on Dostoevsky’s Crime and Punishment.

 2- Melancholia (Melagholia– 2008)